 Below is the snippet of a LinkedIn profile from one of my old prospects:

-The areas highlighted in red are potential buying points.
-You can see that fraud investigation, anti-money laundering, and presenting evidence in court are all under his remit.
+In his job description you can see all of his professional interests.
+Fraud investigation, anti-money laundering, and presenting evidence in court are all under his remit.
 I can tailor my pitch to highlight my products strengths in these areas.
 This is much more likely to resonate with the audience than a generic pitch explaining the features and benefits of my product.

 It is much like tailoring your CV for different jobs.
 Your experience and qualifications are the same, but you place emphasis on different skill sets to match the job spec.
 You are matching your products benefits to the needs of the prospect.